 Waterproof and breathable at the same time: Every oilskin should reliably fulfill these two attributes.
 To ensure you can rely on your sailing jacket and pants for a long time, you should follow a few simple tips for cleaning, care, and storage.

-The main task of sailing clothing is to keep you dry and warm, and additionally to protect against UV rays.
+The main task of sailing clothing is to keep you dry and warm, while also protecting you from UV rays.
 Thanks to the membranes used, good oilskins manage to prevent water from entering the jacket and pants while simultaneously allowing water vapor molecules to escape.

-Not only the saltwater from spray, but also sweat and greasy substances like sunscreen settle in the pores and thus impair the function of the clothing.
+Not only does the saltwater from spray, but also sweat and greasy substances like sunscreen get trapped in the pores and thus affect the function of the clothing.
 Regular cleaning is therefore an absolute must.
-The following applies:
+Here's the rule:

 GOOD CARE = LONGER LIFESPAN OF FUNCTIONAL CLOTHING